madmax2409/MaxShell/README.md

 # MaxShell
-A custom made PowerShell with wmi for windows.
+A custom made PowerShell with remote control over other devices for windows.